nickbalestra/nickbalestra.github.io/_posts/2015-12-1-deep-copying-and-empty-arrays.md

 description: Dealing with infinite nested structures
 ---

-Oftentimes, especially when dealing with pure functions, we might need to deep copy objects and array.
+Oftentimes, especially when we deal with pure functions, we might need to deep copy objects and array.
 Although we may rely on JSON.stringify and JSON.parse methods for that, implementing a recursive routine that works for both objects and arrays, isn't something that hard.

 ***